lifebit-ai/Phenopolis/README.md

 The input could be two paired-end fastq files or a merged one, python wrapper automatically adapts to the input.
 The number of threads is one by default for bwa, but set to the number of cpus by the wrapper.
 Deploit allows us to complete these operations through graphical UI and we will be using in this document.

 First, we set parameters of the container.
-We specify paired-end reads through two inputs (separately for first and second read) and reference file.
+We specify paired-end reads through two inputs (separately for first and second read) and reference file like this
+* reads = first read
+* reads = second read
+* reference = hg19
+* output = bam file
 ![parameters](https://github.com/lifebit-ai/Phenopolis/blob/master/bwa1.png "")

 Next we select job execution